KrunkZhou/Awesome-Stars/README.md

 ## Swift

+*   [Lakr233/Sentry](https://github.com/Lakr233/Sentry) - A powerful macOS security monitoring application that detects unauthorized access attempts and records video evidence for you.

 *   [sparrowcode/AlertKit](https://github.com/sparrowcode/AlertKit) - Native alert from Apple Music & Feedback.
 Contains Done, Heart & Message and other presets.

 *   [groue/GRDB.swift](https://github.com/groue/GRDB.swift) - A toolkit for SQLite databases, with a focus on application development